 Fort Des Moines features two open air picnic shelters and one 3-season picnic shelter (#1 and #3 have electricity and water) available for reservation as well as six other first-come, first-served shade structures located throughout the park.

 Jester Park features six shelters (#3, #5, #6 have electricity and water, ,#4 has water) and picnic areas throughout the wooded hills along the shore of Saylorville Lake.

 Mally’s Weh-Weh-Neh-Keh Park features a picnic shelter (non-electric), as well as offering picnic areas in a wooded setting.

 Thomas Mitchell Park’s two shelters (both have electricity) and picnic areas rest in a scenic bend of Camp Creek at the foot of a tall, wooded ridge.

-Yellow Banks Park features three shelters and picnic areas on a beautiful bluff overlooking the Des Moines River.
+Yellow Banks Park features three shelters (#4 has electricity and water) and picnic areas on a beautiful bluff overlooking the Des Moines River.